rhjohnstone/raspberry-pi-cat-detector/README.md

 *Closeup of the RPi power connection with the right-angle USB-C adapter*

 ![](.README_images/a03a81fb.png)
-*Closeup of the power cable entering the junction box through the glad*
+*Closeup of the power cable entering the junction box through the gland*